 The Fours Seasons Gallery shows how farming is carried out throughout the whole year, from ploughing in winter to harvesting the following Autumn.
 Follow the annual process that brings food to our tables from the farmer's point of view.

 Feeding the Nation

 The upper floor of the Four Seasons gallery is given over to an exhibition called 'Feeding the Nation', a celebration of the Women's Land Army (WLLA).
-The WLA was born during WWI, when many farming men left to fight oversas.
+The WLA was born during WWI when many farming men left to fight overseas.
 Women took over the traditional male jobs in agriculture, producing the food Britain needed to be self-sufficient.
-The WLA was called into action again in 1939, and by the end of the war there were over 80,000 women working on British farms.
+The WLA was called into action again in 1939, and by the end of the war, there were over 80,000 women working on British farms.
 The exhibition tells the story of the WLA and their important wartime role.

 The Livestock Gallery shows how animals are raised, and how they are used for milk, cheese, and meat products.
 This area is made with a special attention to entertaining and educating children.
 One popular display shows the interior of Alf Wight's veterinary surgery.
 Wight is better known as the author of the James Herriot stories, which were based on his own experiences as a Yorkshire vet.